 Participation is not guaranteed.

-The Student Affair Committee will review applications and early applicants will be prioritized.
+The Student Affairs Committee will review applications and early applicants will be prioritized.

 Topic and Stance